 DMH Hospice continues to support the family 13 months after the patient’s death through one on one visits from the Bereavement Counselor, telephone calls and grief materials in the mail.

 DMH Hospice conducts a memorial service twice a year, in the spring and fall, to honor those we have cared for in recent months.
-Family, friends and clergy are invited to this Service of Rememberance, held at the hospital.
+Family, friends and clergy are invited to this Service of Remembrance, held at the hospital.

 The Hospice Medicare Benefit provides additional support beyond traditional Medicare.
 DMH Hospice also works with Medicaid and many private insurance companies to arrange reimbursement for services.